melissawm/acquire-docs/docs/tutorials/access_data/framedata.md

     del available_data

 ```
 `video_frames` is a list with each element being an instance of the `VideoFrame` class. `VideoFrame` has a `data` method which provides the frame as an `NDArray`.
-The shape of this NDArray corresponds to the image dimensions used internally by Acquire with (planes, height, width, channels).
+The shape of this NDArray corresponds to the image dimensions used internally by Acquire namely [planes, height, width, channels].
 Since we have a single channel, both the first and the last dimensions will be 1.
 The interior dimensions are height and width, respectively.

 ```python